-Do you know when to use a hyphens, en-dashes and em-dashes?
+When to use hyphens, en-dashes and em-dashes

 When Opus is doing a close, final review of a report or brochure, we watch for consistency in things like punctuation.
 We want to be consistent, and of course, we want to be correct.
 While you’re doing a logo design or editing a report, it’s all too easy to use dashes and hyphens interchangeably.
 But while the physical differences between the three punctuation marks are minor, their grammatical distinctions are important to get right.
 Here’s an infographic and explanation which we hope can help.